akku1139/aosp-mirror_platform_docs_source.android.com/en/compatibility/tests/development/test-mapping.md

 use class `name` or test method `name`.
 To narrow down the tests to run, you can use options such as `include-filter` here.
 See ([include-filter sample usage](https://android.googlesource.com/platform/frameworks/base/+/master/services/core/java/com/android/server/pm/dex/TEST_MAPPING#7)).

+The **host** setting of a test indicates whether the test is a deviceless test running on host or not.
+The default value is **false**, meaning the test requires a device to run.

 The `imports` attribute allows you to include tests in other TEST_MAPPING files without copying the content.
 Note that the TEST_MAPPING files in the parent